 When the discipline codes call for it, a student who would otherwise be subject to a suspension from attendance as the result of a disciplinary infraction may be placed on in-school suspension for a period not to exceed five consecutive school days.
-The student's teachers will be notified that assignments for the period of suspension should be sent to the
+The student's teachers will be notified that assignments for the period of suspension should be sent to the suspension room.
+The student suspended shall report at the beginning of the scheduled suspension day.
+While in ISS, students must observe the following rules:

 - 1. Students must be in their seats by the beginning of first period (fifth period for afternoon half-day ISS). - 2.
 Students must be prepared to work with necessary classroom supplies. - 3.
 No cell phones or electronic devices of any kind (except school Chromebooks) are allowed in the ISS room. - 4.
 All bookbags, duffel bags, sacks, etc. are to be left near the ISS monitor's desk. - 5.
 Students are not allowed out of their seats unless the monitor grants permission. - 6.
 Being insubordinate or refusing to do assignments will result in further disciplinary consequences. - 7.
 Students may not sleep or put their head down on the desk. - 8.
 No outside magazines or newspapers are allowed unless assigned by a teacher. - 9.
 Students are not to talk, make disturbing noises, write or pass notes, or use cell phones. - 10.
 Students must have a pre-signed pass to leave ISS (Passes must be verified by phone by the ISS monitor). - 11.
 Full-day students will be escorted by the monitor to the cafeteria to eat at the designated time.
 Students may bring lunch from home or buy lunch from the cafeteria. - 12.
 Bathroom privilege is not to be abused.
 Students must use the bathroom closest to the ISS room. - 13.
 Students must use ISS time to do assignments. - 14.
 If students have completed all work, it is their responsibility to remain busy doing: - a.
+Extra Assignments

-Extra Assignments - b.
+- b.
 Review of Past Work - c.
 Reading Approved Books/Periodicals - 15.
-All other school rules and procedures must be followed.

-- 16. Violation of the above rules will be reported to the administration resulting in additional consequences including possible out-of-school suspension. - 17.
+All other school rules and procedures must be followed. - 16.
+Violation of the above rules will be reported to the administration resulting in additional consequences including possible out-of-school suspension. - 17.
 Students on suspension, either in-school or out-of-school, may not attend or participate in any school-related activity on the day(s) of their suspension.